Aryan-Hestabit/Development_Launchpad/Week2/Day1/Readme.md

 ## Media Usage

-Images stored in a dedicated images/ folder
+Images stored in a dedicated images/ folder <br>
-Uniform sizing using width and height attributes
+Uniform sizing using width and height attributes <br>
 Video embedded using the ```<video>``` element with controls enabled

 ## Sidebar Functionality